-Fall is finally here!
-With more time spent indoors, classrooms and offices can become hot beds for bacteria and viruses (and it compounds if you take public transit).
-This is the perfect time to double check that your kids are up-to-date with their vaccines and make sure your family is also equipped with their flu shots.
+We know not everyone will agree with this statement.
+However, if your kids attend public (and this applies to most private schools), these will be required.
+Schools can become hot beds for bacteria and viruses (and it compounds if you take public transit), so try to keep up with the vaccine schedule.
 Every year the same rumors about flu shots being unnecessary float around, the CDC has continued to recommend it every year as it is one of the greatest preventive measures against catching the flu.
 The shot is fully covered by most insurance plans and many locations offer free or low-cost vaccines for those that aren’t covered.
-Remember – even a perfectly healthy person can suffer major complications from the flu, so don’t think you’re exempt!

 Set bedtimes for yourself and your kids.
 Not only is it crucial for maintaining routine but it helps ensure you get all the regenerative benefits of a good night’s sleep.
 If you have younger children, it also allows you to have some private time for yourself or to spend time with your partner.
 Remember to be physical at bedtime as well, even if it’s cuddling to watch a movie.
 Regular physical connectedness is good for your relationship and your relaxation.
 It’s also healthy to schedule sex too!